astralarya/patterns-shell/scripts/README.md

 a screen session (^C to cancel).
 When your screen session ends, you will be notified that your shell will exit (^C to cancel).

-## pgdb
-Manage PostgreSQL databases

-Source `pgdb.sh` in your .*rc file.

-Then use `template-db` and `template-dbbackup` in `../templates/pgdb.sh` (automatically sourced) to generate your custom database management functions.

 ## untar
 Untar and unzip archives